Dealing with late rent is one of the most common problems landlords face. What do you need to know and what mitigating steps you can take?

 There are a few things that landlords need to remember when dealing with and managing late rent payments.

-Just because a tenant has not paid the rent does not mean that they have lost any statutory rights in regards to their occupation of the property.
+Just because a tenant has not paid the rent does not mean that they have lost any statutory rights in regard to their occupation of the property.
 You can’t kick them out, you can’t cut the power off, you can’t accuse them of trespassing.
 You have to treat them as you would any regular paying tenant.

 It may take some time for your tenants to catch up on their rent arrears.
 They may not ever be able to.
 The process is going to be even slower and more painful if you have to go through an eviction.
 As a landlord then you have to accept that it may take some time for you to see the money that you’re owed.